csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Applications often require data from outside of the organization, or from another department in the same organization that uses a different database.
 In many such situations, the outside organization or department is not willing to allow direct access to its database using SQL, but is willing to provide limited forms of information through predefined interfaces.

-When the information is to be used directly by a human, organizations pro- vide Web-based forms, where users can input values and get back desired in- formation in HTML form.
-However, there are many applications where such in- formation needs to be accessed by software programs, rather than by end users.
+When the information is to be used directly by a human, organizations pro- vide Web-based forms, where users can input values and get back desired information in HTML form.
+However, there are many applications where such information needs to be accessed by software programs, rather than by end users.
 Providing the results of a query in XML form is a clear requirement.
 In addition, it makes sense to specify the input values to the query also in XML format.

 In effect, the provider of the information defines procedures whose input and output are both in XML format.
 The HTTP protocol is used to communicate the input and output information, since it is widely used and can go through firewalls that institutions use to keep out unwanted traffic from the Internet.